-- 5. Browse to the location where you want the interrogator file to be saved. - 6.
-In the Name field, enter a name for the interrogator file. - 7.
+- 5. If using the web user interface, in the Interrogator dialog, select Download File. - 6.
+If using the touch panel control, browse to the location where you want the interrogator file to be saved. - 7.
+In the Name field, enter a name for the interrogator file. - 8.
 Select Accept.